-University of Birmingham - Food security/basic bioscience underpinning health
+University of Birmingham – Agriculture and food security/bioscience for health

 Jeremy organises seminars, tours and practicals at the University of Birmingham and in local schools for both pupils and teachers.
 He is involved in encouraging wider participation and continually developing new and innovative ways of engaging students.
 He also runs the practical challenges for the BBSRC sponsored Biology Olympiad held each year in the School of Biosciences as well as the Biology Big Quiz.

 "At the University of Birmingham we run a range of activities in the School of Biosciences that address the increasing disengagement of the science taught at Schools with the needs of the policy and research community.
 Previously BBSRC has funded a range of activities run across the West Midlands, including schools visits by our lecturers.
 Schools quizzes, visits and activities are held on campus across a range of subject areas from medical aspects of health to evolution and ecology, with over thirty-five events in 2010."

 Jeremy has developed interactive lectures that reflect modern molecular and physiological scientific research approaches focusing on dynamic aspects of plants, (Plants and Pressure) and human evolution (Am I an Ape?), aimed to present the modern context of plant biology and human health issues respectively.

 Jeremy will be training researchers across the UK to deliver a flexible lecture resource 'The Organism Olympics' he has developed to coincide with the 2012 Olympics.

 "The opportunity for researchers to interact with teachers in a two way dialogue can provide a greater understanding of teacher needs and improve the quality of resources and activities delivered."

 The University of Nottingham – Agriculture and food security